help-me-mom/ng-mocks/README.md

 class AppModule {}

 describe('main', () => {
-  // Usually we would have something like that.
+  // Usually, we would have something like that.
   // beforeEach(() => {
   //   TestBed.configureTestingModule({
   //     imports: [